tshmce/CNN-project/README.md

 This repository implements a Kivy/KivyMD desktop application for training and evaluating convolutional neural networks that detect structural cracks.
 The dashboard allows you to:

 - Select a dataset directory that mirrors the Google Drive folder structure you shared (class subdirectories containing images).
+- Optionally label your images inside the app: pick an unlabeled folder and quickly file images into Positive/Negative class folders.
 - Launch a dedicated training workspace that sequentially fits four transfer-learning models (VGG16, VGG19, ResNet50, EfficientNetB0) while streaming progress bars and logs.
 - Persist trained weights, training history, and artefacts directly beside the dataset for full reproducibility.
 - Open a prediction workspace that loads the trained weights, performs inference on user-supplied images, and visualises the results through confusion matrices, Grad-CAM grids, calibration curves, UMAP embeddings, probability histograms, and duplicate/leakage plots.